Shehu Abdullahi

-Shehu Usman Abdullahi (born 12 March 1993) is a Nigerian professional footballer who plays as a defensive midfielder and defender.
+Shehu Usman Abdullahi (born 12 March 1993) is a Nigerian professional footballer who plays as a defensive midfielder and defender for Nigeria Premier Football League team Kano Pillars.

 Club career

 Qadsia SC

 In July 2014, Abdullahi moved from Kano Pillars to Kuwait Premier League side Qadsia SC in a deal worth $480,000, of which Abdullahi received $330,000 and Kano Pillars $150,000.

 União da Madeira

 On 6 June 2015, Shehu joined newly promoted Primeira Liga side C.F.
 União on a two-year deal.

 Anorthosis Famagusta

 On 2 September 2016, Shehu joined Cypriot side Anorthosis Famagusta on a two-year deal worth for the 20% of the player re-sale fee in other European club.

 Bursaspor

 On 24 January 2018, Shehu signed for two and a half years Turkish side Bursaspor for an undisclosed fee.

 Omonia

 On 19 September 2020, Shehu signed for the Cyprus First Division side Omonia.

 Levski Sofia

 On 16 September 2022, Shehu signed with Bulgarian First League club Levski Sofia until the end of the 2022–23 season.